 Dominguez Rancho Adobe Museum

-The Dominguez Rancho Adobe Museum is proud to offer the UC California Naturalist certification course again in this Fall 2017.
+The Dominguez Rancho Adobe Museum is proud to offer the UC California Naturalist certification course.
 Learn about Southern California’s South Bay area and become part of the volunteer naturalists and citizen scientists ready to take an active role in the local area’s natural resource conservation, education and preservation.

 Classes will be held at the museum, which is part of the 1st Spanish land grant in California dating back to 1784, which was 75,000 acres.
 The museum is California landmark number 152 and on the national registry of historic places.
 Its 13 acres represents what the South Bay area looked like back in the 18th and 19th centuries.